ImageNet-Patch: A Dataset for Benchmarking Machine Learning Robustness against Adversarial Patches

 \myparagraph{Evaluation of Unknown Models.} These models are not part of the ensemble used to optimize the adversarial patches.
 First of all, all of them highlight a good clean accuracy on our clean test set of images.

 The \standardgroup group is characterized by a modest decrement of the robust accuracy, highlighting errors caused by the patches.
 The success rate is lower compared to those exhibited by the \whiteboxmodelsgroup group, since patches are not optimized on these models, but it raises considerably when considering different top-k results.
-Hence, even if the adversarial patches are sometimes unable to target precisely one class, they are still rising its confidence among the scores.
+This means that, even if the target class is not the predicted one, its confidence is still significantly increased.

 The \robustgroup group is characterized by a drop of robust accuracy similar to the \standardgroup group, but with an almost-zero success rate for the adversarial patches.
-This implies that robust models are affected by adversarial patches in terms of untargeted misclassifications, but not by targeted ones.
+This means that the predictions of robust models are still wrong, but they do not coincide with the target class.

 The \augmentationgroup group contains mixed results, shifting from a modest to a severe drop in terms of robust accuracy, associated with an increment of the success rate, which is slightly less than that achieved by the \standardgroup group.
-This might imply that augmentation techniques help the model to score good results on regular images, but performance drops when dealing with adversarial noise.
+This might imply that data augmentation helps the model to improve clean accuracy, but performance drops when dealing with adversarial noise.

 Lastly, the \moredatagroup group scores the best in terms of both clean and robust accuracy while the success rate of the adversarial patches is similar to the \augmentationgroup group results.